rafaelcaricio/resume/resume.md

 Summary
 -------

 I'm an experienced full-stack web developer with passion for software development in general.
-I have been working for more than 7 years in the area and have deployed to production several projects for many companies from Europe, USA, and South America.
+I have been working for more than 7 years in the area and have deployed to production several projects for many companies based in Europe, USA, and South America.
 In projects, I successfully work within a group as well as by myself.
 I am self motivated and always focused on achieving the best results.

 I'm passionate about testing and automated tools to improve my and my team's productivity.
 I have helped several open source projects like PIP (community most used Python Package Manager), PyVows (BDD tool for Python), Thumbor (Imaging Manipulation Server), and many others.

 Technical experience